drnitinmalik/simple-linear-regression/README.md

 Continue reading at [linkedin](https://www.linkedin.com/pulse/simple-linear-regression-overview-nitin-malik/)

+## Code and dataset
 The [python code](https://github.com/drnitinmalik/simple-linear-regression/blob/main/predict-GPA-from-SAT.py) and the [data file](https://github.com/drnitinmalik/simple-linear-regression/blob/main/SAT-GPA.csv) is on github.

+## Bugs and Feature requests
+Identified a bug in the code or a feature requests, [please open a new issue](https://github.com/drnitinmalik/simple-linear-regression/issues/new/choose)

+## Copyright
+Code and documentation copyright 2020–2022 [the Author](https://github.com/drnitinmalik/simple-linear-regression/graphs/contributors).
+Code released under the MIT License.
+Docs released under [Creative Commons](https://creativecommons.org/licenses/by/3.0/).

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://makeapullrequest.com)
 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)